P.J. Washington NBA Preview vs. the Wizards

-P.J.
-Washington plus his Charlotte Hornets teammates face off versus the Washington Wizards at 7:00 PM ET on Wednesday.
+The Charlotte Hornets, P.J.
+Washington included, match up versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Washington's stats and trends, helping you make good selections on prop bets.
+In this piece we'll examine Washington's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.